Interality21/CartDemo/README.md

   }

  ```
-Reponse will be list of product objects, field will be same as entered during product creation from admin panel.
+Response will be list of product objects, field will be same as entered during product creation from admin panel.
 Use uid (unique id) that you will pass during product creation for mapping created products with your database products.

 Finally, Enter your Cart Endpoint from Manage Profile in [Profile Tab](https://interality.io/#/subadmin/profile).
 User will be redirect here with cartId query parameter, when they click checkout.
 Here, you will fetch products and add to your native cart.